Types of Microform, Their Differences, and Their Uses

 As the highest capacity option, microfilm is often used as a backup strategy due to the small size of the microfilm images.
 Typically, 16mm rolls are used for letter-sized pages (2,400 max), while 35mm rolls are used to store engineering drawings (600 max).

-When it comes to data you need to use regularly, an alternative to extracting and viewing microfilm is to scan it and manage files digitally.
-There are multiple benefits, including:
+When it comes to data you need to use regularly, an alternative to extracting and viewing microfilm is to convert it.
+Going digital has multiple benefits, including:

 • Saving time & improving access speed